StefanoFioravanzo/SRDCP/doc/Implementation.md

 #### `project-conf.h`

 Contiki's configuration header.
-Here are defined the parameters of the contiki's network stack alongside other parameter of Contiki OS.
+Here are defined the parameters of the contiki's network stack alongside other parameter of Contiki OS, like the channel used for communications, several hardware functionalities, the routing protocol and its parameters, etc...

 **TOOD: List parameters and their configuration.**